 A GRIPPING EXAMINATION of the appalling fallout of a meaningless fling, I remember walking into town on an errand of some kind during my first read-through of Adultery and being so relieved to realize that this all-encompassing gloom and anguish I was feeling was all because of the brilliantly effective book I was currently reading; that I personally was off the hook and life was good.
 It is the most claustrophobically menacing book that Wright has written since Final Things.

 The last novel that I will comment on here is the aptly titled October from 2007; Wright’s most sustained meditation on death.
-It tells the story of retired professor, James Hillyer, who is reeling with the fatal diagnosis of a beloved daughter (who is dying of the same illness that carried off his wife) when a wealthy, manipulative, and now painfully afflicted friend from his youth for whom he’s always had ambivalent feelings requests that Hillyer accompany him to a special Swiss clinic where he intends to cut short his suffering life.
+It tells the story of retired professor, James Hillyer, who is reeling with the fatal diagnosis of a beloved daughter (who is dying of the same illness that carried off his wife) when a wealthy, manipulative, and now painfully afflicted friend from his youth for whom he’s always had ambivalent feelings requests that Hillyer accompany him to a special Swiss clinic where he intends to terminate his suffering life.
 Weaving reflections of his own complicated coming-of-age with all these present day intimations of mortality, it is often the dying themselves who provide Hillyer with the perspective to accept things as they apparently have to be.
 Even the grimmest of Wright’s tales are never without moments of humour and grace and October is no exception.

 IN HIS WONDERFULLY insightful entry on Wright in The Oxford Companion to Canadian Literature (1997), the late Tom Tauskey of Western quoted from Wright’s then most recent novel, The Age of Longing, to say that a common quality with many of Wright’s main characters (no heroes here) was their propensity for getting “psychologically cornered by the prospect of finitude.”
 Let me quote the original passage where Tausky found that quote.
 This is Howard Wheeler again from The Age of Longing talking about Charles Pettinger’s writing before he lost his gift: